CivicActions/guidebook/practice-areas/engineering/drupal/README.md

 title: Drupal practice area
 ---

-# Drupal Practice Area
+# Drupal practice area

-Drupal is a CivicActions engineering-focused [Practice Areas](../../../README.md).
+Drupal is a CivicActions engineering-focused [practice areas](../../../README.md).
 We use the [#engineering-drupal](https://civicactions.slack.com/archives/C0ASJ7C8P) Slack channel and have monthly calls.

-## Drupal Practice Area Calls
+## Drupal practice area calls

 To be invited to the monthly call, please post a message in the Slack channel and one of your colleagues will add you.
 You can also find the call on our CivicActions (Primary) calendar.